PrinciplesDotDev/principles/invisible-visible.md

 +++
-Categories = ["Strategy"]
-Description = ""
-Tags = ["epic:principle", "macro:principle", "pdd"]
-title = "Make the invisible, visible"
+principle = "Make the invisible, visible" description = "Make the hidden principles, ideas and behaviors which make up a technology organization understood and explicit" category = "Strategy" tags = ["pde"] license = "CC BY-SA 4.0" allow_dual_licensing_to_GPLv3 = true authors= ["github:AdamCraven"] contributors = []
 +++

 Make the hidden principles, ideas and behaviors which make up a technology organization understood and explicit.

 ## Why

-* Understanding is what allows an outcome to be reached.
+- Understanding is what allows an outcome to be reached.
 The greater the understanding the better the communication, efficiency and effectiveness of a team.

 ## How

-* Use Principles combined with Principle-Driven Development to illuminate the technology organization from the source code to the leadership level.
+- Use Principles combined with Principle-Driven Development to illuminate the technology organization from the source code to the leadership level.
-* Ask questions that seek to understand and illuminate.
+- Ask questions that seek to understand and illuminate.

 ## Content